Do You Know What to Bring to an Open House? We Can Help!

 Evette is just your average HGTV fan who dreams of having a home worthy of being on one of those shows.
 When she isn't writing for HomeLight, she's working at her local real estate office.
 In her downtime, you'll find her searching for the next great hiking trail in her area.

-However, by going to open houses, you can get a good idea of what the house is really like.
+Open houses offer a chance to explore, ask questions, and envision your future in a space.
+You get a good idea of what the house is really like.
 You can hear if there are any creaky floorboards.
 You can smell whether or not there may be a mold problem in the basement.
 You might even be able to chat with the neighbors to get some insider knowledge about the neighborhood, the property, and so on.

 If you’re considering going to an open house, you don’t want to go empty-handed — especially if you’re serious about finding a new home to buy.
 We’ll fill you in on what to bring to an open house and what you’ll want to leave at home.
 (You’d be surprised by what some people bring with them!)